giantswarm/stripe-event-archiver/README.md

 We run the archiver service in a Docker container.

-For the service to be able to encrypt the backup files, the `public_key.pem` file needs to be placed right in the root folder of this repository, so that it gets copied into the Docker image.
+For the service to be able to encrypt the backup files, the `public_key.pem` (see [Key Generation](#key-generation) above) file needs to be placed right in the root folder of this repository, so that it gets copied into the Docker image.

 To build the image, either use `make` or the long form: